Top 5 Best CPAP Masks

 • Does not require forehead pad, and increases user visibility for reading, watching TV

-• Size options for mask and for cushions ensures good fit for different users
+• Size options for masks and cushions ensure a good fit for different users

 • Frame stabilizer distributes pressure evenly for more comfortable and effective therapy